UK arms export

 UK arms export refers to trades of UK-made weapons around the world.
 The country is one of the world’s most successful arms exporters.
 According to the analysis by Action on Armed Violence, Military arms deals have been prepared £39bn between 2008 and 2017.

-According to the Campaign Against Arms Trade (CATT), the UK mostly has exported arms to United States, India, France, Germany, Italy, Oman, South Africa, Turkey, South Korea, Israel, the United Arab Emirates and Saudi Arabia.
+According to the Campaign Against Arms Trade (CAAT), the UK mostly has exported arms to United States, India, France, Germany, Italy, Oman, South Africa, Turkey, South Korea, Israel, the United Arab Emirates and Saudi Arabia.

 History

-UK Trade and investment reveals that "The UK is one of the world's most successful defence exporters, averaging second place in the global rankings on a rolling ten-year basis, making it Europe's leading defence exporter in the period".
+UK Trade and Investment reveals that "The UK is one of the world's most successful defence exporters, averaging second place in the global rankings on a rolling ten-year basis, making it Europe's leading defence exporter in the period".
 Also, the UK is known as the most robust export control government in the world.
 Every application is considered on a case-by-case basis against the Consolidated EU and National Arms Export Licensing Criteria.
 It is proctored, as reported by a spokesman for the Department for International Trade.

 According to the analysis by Action on Armed Violence, military arms deals have been prepared £39bn between 2008 and 2017, £12bn of which belongs to states included on the Foreign and Commonwealth Office human rights “priority countries” list.
 The analysis of the figures, collated by the Campaign Against the Arms Trade using export control data from the Department for International Trade is indicating a growing trend.

 As CAAT mentioned, It is probable to be “conservative estimate” because of an opaque system of “open” licenses that allow an unlimited number for exporting, but less scrutiny of “open” licenses has been denied by the DIT.
 In 2016, 5,782 export licenses for military items in countries of concern which provide £1.5bn was reported.

 British sales worldwide

 The Audit of the Government’s Annual Report on Strategic Export Controls reported that the UK-made arms were exported to 159 countries in 2000.

-Since 2010, British arms have been transferred to 51 countries, 22 of which were mentioned on the UK Government's own human rights watch list.
-Most were located in Middle Eastern countries where terror threats have been increasing steadily.
+Since 2010, UK-made arms have been sold or transferred indirectly to 51 countries, most of which are located in Middle East.
+Statistics collected by UK Trade & Investment indicate UK firms have on average sold more arms than their Russian, Chinese or French counterparts between 2006 and 2016, with only the US being a bigger arms exporter.